 Helping Kids Succeed in The Classroom

-An Intervention for all children with attention issues that any school can implement
+An easy way to train attention skills that any school can implement

 BrainLeap™ makes it simple

 The Attention Arcade™ includes 5 assessments which each measure different aspects of attention.
 The purpose of the assessments is to show that skills users are developing in the games transfer to skills in the real world.

 Just like with exercise, you have to train regularly to get results.
 We recommend training 5 days per week for 20-30 minutes per day.
 It is a good idea to pick a specific time of day or trigger (e.g. right after lunch) to train.

 While it is important to train regularly, a student may find the games particularly challenging when starting out.
 It is OK to start with only 5-10 minutes per session and work up to 20-30 minutes.
 It is also fine to split training into two sessions for a total of 20-30 minutes.

 Each game trains different aspects of attention.
 Even if a student has a favorite game, it is important that they also play the other games.
 Also, you will notice that only three games are unlocked initially.
 These are the easiest games and good for getting started.
 The other more challenging games are unlocked as a student logs enough time on the initial games.

 Successful training will require few adaptations - at home and in the classroom.
 Since we are training attention, minimizing distraction for the player—especially early in training—is important.
 The games provide controlled distraction and increase the amount of distraction throughout game play.